emberjs/rfcs/text/0567-use-and-resources.md

   modifier API, so it may be better to land an initial implementation in the first pass, especially given the minimal API surface area.

-- One `Resource` base class is proposed in this API, but we could have more than one for specific use cases - one for producing state, and another for reflecting it, for instance.
+- One resource base class is proposed in this API, but we could have more than one for specific use cases - one for producing state, and another for reflecting it, for instance.